Sunand-e/Zanda-wiki/Authentication-mechanisms-&-new-user-flow.md

 Devise is implemented for the user model in [app/models/user.rb](https://github.com/eLearning-Plus/MemberHub/blob/main/app/models/user.rb)

-JWTs are used for authentication. **THESE ARE CURRENTLY STORED IN LOCALSTORAGE - this should be changed to secure HttpOnly cookies**. an implementation of this has been attempted, alongside Azure ActiveDirectory (EntraID) SSO, in the [sso branch](https://github.com/eLearning-Plus/MemberHub/tree/sso).
+JWTs are used for authentication. **THESE ARE CURRENTLY STORED IN LOCALSTORAGE - this should be changed to secure HttpOnly cookies**. an implementation of this has been attempted, alongside Azure ActiveDirectory (EntraID) SSO, in the [sso branch](https://github.com/eLearning-Plus/MemberHub/tree/sso), but it requires further development (namely CSRF-token implementation improvements).

 ### New User flow